The question you’ve been dying to ask.

 Almost nobody ever comes right out and asks us how we finance our round the world bicycle tour.

-But something tells me that many of you are curious as to how we were able to quit our jobs and became full-time cycle nomads.
+But most people are curious as to how we were able to quit our jobs and became full-time cycle nomads for over a decade.

 #1 The essential first step: we maximized our incomes

-In our case, increasing our income meant living outside our home countries and working for ourselves.
+In our case, optimizing our income potential meant living outside our home countries and working for ourselves.

 Had Eric stayed in France, slowly working his way up the career ladder, it is doubtful we would enjoy the financial freedom we have today.